End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Experimental Settings

 \subsubsection{E2E TOD Models and DST Models}

 We consider two light-weight baseline E2E TOD models with different types of structures: \textbf{UniConv} \cite{le2020uniconv} uses a structured fusion \cite{mehri2019structured} design, while \textbf{LABES-S2S} \cite{zhang2020probabilistic} is based on a multi-stage Seq2Seq \cite{lei2018sequicity} architecture.
-Besides, we consider two large-scale baseline E2E TOD models developed from pretrained GPT-2 \cite{radford2019language}: \textbf{SimpleTOD} \cite{hosseini2020simple} directly finetunes GPT-2 to model TOD in the auto-regressive manner, while \textbf{AuGPT} \cite{kulhanek2021augpt} further pretrains GPT-2 on large TOD corpus before finetuning and applies training data augmentation based on back-translation \cite{sennrich2016improving,edunov2018understanding,federmann2019multilingual}.
+Besides, we consider two large-scale baseline E2E TOD models developed from pretrained language models: \textbf{MinTL} (BART-large) \cite{lin2020mintl} finetunes BART \cite{lewis2020bart} to model TOD in the Seq2Seq architecture, while \textbf{AuGPT} \cite{kulhanek2021augpt} finetunes GPT-2 \cite{radford2019language} to model TOD in the auto-regressive manner, with further pretraining on large TOD corpus and training data augmentation based on back-translation \cite{sennrich2016improving,edunov2018understanding,federmann2019multilingual}.
 All four E2E TOD models only manage structured knowledge (database) in their TOD modeling.
 In addition to E2E TOD models, we also compare \ourmodel with existing DST models in the belief tracking evaluation.
 Specifically, we use \textbf{TRADE} \cite{wu2019transferable} and \textbf{TripPy} \cite{heck2020trippy} as two DST baselines, which are representative BERT-free and BERT-based \cite{devlin2019bert} DST models, respectively.